Merigambashidze1994/social-networck/README.md

 # social-networck

-some new textor information how to up my code
+some new text or information how to up my code